MarshallR16/Quote-It/replit.md

 ## Recent Changes (November 2025)

+**Hall of Fame Update (Complete - November 4, 2025)**
+- Redesigned Hall of Fame to track top users instead of individual quotes
+- Users ranked by: 1) Number of weekly wins (most #1 shirts), 2) Total votes across all quotes
+- API endpoint aggregates user statistics from weeklyWinners and quotes tables
+- Leaderboard page displays user rankings with win count and total vote count
+- Shows users with at least 1 win or votes (filters out inactive users)

 **Referral System (Complete - November 4, 2025)**
 - Implemented referral discount system: flat 10% off when user has any successful referrals
 - Users can earn multiple referrals (tracked in referralCount) but discount remains 10%